rytilahti/python-miio/README.md

     Command: miiocli roborockvacuum --ip 127.0.0.1 --token 00000000000000000000000000000000 Supported by genericmiot: True

-Note the command field which gives you the direct command to use for controlling the device.
+Note that the command field which gives you the direct command to use for controlling the device.
 If the device is supported by the `genericmiot` integration as stated in the output, you can also use [`miiocli genericmiot` for commanding it](#controlling-modern-devices).

 You can always use `--help` to get more information about available commands, subcommands, and their options.

-## Controlling modern devices
+## Controlling modern (MIoT) devices

-Most modern (MIoT) devices are supported by the `genericmiot` integration.
+Most modern (MIoT) devices are automatically supported by the `genericmiot` integration.
-Internally, it leverages downloadable `miot-spec` files to find out about supported features.
+Internally, it uses ([`miot spec`](https://home.miot-spec.com/)) JSON files to find out about supported features, such as sensors, settings and actions.

-In practice, this means that the first initialization will require access to the Internet to fetch the specification which will be cached for future uses.
+The device model specific file will be downloaded (and cached locally) when you use the `genericmiot` integration for the first time.
-All features of supported devices are available using these common commands:
+All features of supported devices are available using the common commands `status` (to show the device state), `set` (to change the settings), `actions` to list available actions and `call` to execute actions.

-* `miiocli genericmiot status` to print the device status information, including settings.
-* `miiocli genericmiot set` to change settings.
-* `miiocli genericmiot actions` to list available actions.
-* `miiocli genericmiot call` to execute actions.
+### Device status

+Executing `status` will show the current device state, and also the accepted values for settings (marked with access `RW`):

+    miiocli genericmiot --ip 127.0.0.1 --token 00000000000000000000000000000000 status

+    Service Light (light)
+            Switch Status (light:on, access: RW): False (<class 'bool'>, ) Brightness (light:brightness, access: RW): 60 % (<class 'int'>, min: 1, max: 100, step: 1)
+            Power Off Delay Time (light:off-delay-time, access: RW): 1:47:00 (<class 'int'>, min: 0, max: 120, step: 1)

+### Changing settings

+To change a setting, you need to provide the name of the setting (e.g., `light:brightness` in the example above):

+     miiocli genericmiot --ip 127.0.0.1 --token 00000000000000000000000000000000 set light:brightness 0

+     [{'did': 'light:brightness', 'siid': 2, 'piid': 3, 'code': 0}]

+### Using actions

+Most devices will also offer actions:

+    miiocli genericmiot --ip 127.0.0.1 --token 00000000000000000000000000000000 actions

+    Light (light)
+            light:toggle            Toggle
+            light:brightness-down   Brightness Down
+            light:brightness-up     Brightness Up

+These can be executed using the `call` command:

+    miiocli genericmiot --ip 127.0.0.1 --token 00000000000000000000000000000000 call light:toggle

+    {'code': 0, 'out': []}

 Use `miiocli genericmiot --help` for more available commands.

+**Note, using this integration requires you to use the git version until [version 0.6.0](https://github.com/rytilahti/python-miio/issues/1114) is released.**

 ## Controlling older (miIO) devices